Skip to main content

 Protect your device to protect Yale resources.

-What it is: DUO Desktop agent ensures your device meets Yale’s Minimum Security Standards (MSS) before accessing university resources.
+What it is: Duo Desktop agent performs device ‘health checks’ to verify that your device meets specific security components of Yale’s Minimum Security Standards (MSS) before accessing university resources.

 Why it matters: A healthy device is your first line of defense against cyber threats.